ananyasinha1/Sql-Practice/README.md

 # Sql-Practice
-This is my practice workbook
+This is my SQL practice workbook